How to Color a Wood Burning Project

 Con·tent·ment \kən-' tent-mənt\ n 1: the feeling of simple joy when working on a small wood burning project in the evening.
 2: the unique pleasure of sitting in a room heated by a woodstove, while the outside Minnesota temperature is ten below.

-Occasionally, I have the good fortune to experience both realities simultaneously.
-I’m often involved with artistic media that are complicated, such as egg tempera or buon fresco, but working on a small wood burning project is simple and easy on the mind.
+I’m often involved with complicated artistic media such as egg tempera, but working on a small wood burning project is simple and easy on the mind.
 The fragrance of the singed wood is pleasant, and seeing the design emerge on the natural wood is very satisfying.
 It is not necessary to color a wood burning, but on certain projects, it really enhances the overall appearance.
 Unfortunately, most demonstrations of how to color a wood burning are faulty.
 Why?
 Water-based paint is used, which is the wrong choice as water will raise the grain of the wood.
 I will share my secret for properly coloring a wood burning without raising the grain.

 What You'll Need